cosmos/testnets/testnet-tuesdays/gameday06/README.md

 * (1 point) Task 1: Sign at least one block on `test-upgrade-1`
 * (1 point) Task 2: Vote on the v22 software upgrade proposal
 * (1 point) Task 3: Sign at least one block after the v22.0.0 upgrade height and before the v22.1.0 halt height
-* (1 point) Task 4: Sign at least one of the 5 blocks following a consensus-breaking tx
+* (1 point) Task 4: Sign at least one of the 5 blocks following a consensus-breaking transaction

 ### Timeline (times in UTC)